Here are all the winners from the 2024 Grammys – rolling list

 The Milk Carton Kids – ‘I Only See the Moon’

-Joni Mitchell – ‘Joni Mitchell at Newport [Live]’
+Joni Mitchell – ‘Joni Mitchell at Newport [Live]’ – winner

 Nickel Creek – ‘Celebrants’